 Venice is an island that once was home to terrified men fleeing invasions of the nearby Italian mainland.
 It became a lavish and culturally driven country and built its great walls in honor of its past and with hope and prayers for its future.
+Now, it features beautiful attractions and excellent accommodations, such as boutique hotels and vacation rentals.
 Venice has survived plagues, wars, and feuds amongst its people.
 In retrospect, their luxurious festivals are held to celebrate every winning milestone.
 They don’t only happen once a year, instead the nation has several eye-catching celebrations all year round.
 There many more festivals than we can include on this list, yet these are some of the must-see festivals to really say you have been to Venice.
 Check our list of the most popular festivals in Venice, Italy.

 1. Festa della Salute - November